May Commencement Activities 2017

 The most common reasons for students being disappointed at the last minute are:

-If you have borrowed a Federal Student Loan (Stafford and/or Perkins Loan), federal regulations require that you complete mandatory exit counseling if you are graduating or dropping to below half time.
+If you have borrowed a Federal Student Loan, which would include a Direct Subsidized/Unsubsidized and/or Perkins Loan, federal regulations require that you complete mandatory exit counseling if you are graduating or dropping to below half time.
 The federal exit counseling requirement for the Federal Direct Loan program is completed online.

 The session will take about 20-30 minutes to complete.

 The federal exit counseling requirement for the Federal Perkins loan program is also completed online.
-Visit http://www.ecsi.net > Login to My Account using your account number and ECSI pin number > Click on the “Exit Interview” link.
+Visit www.ecsi.net >Login to My Account using your account number and ECSI pin number > Click on the “Exit Interview” link.
 From the list of Pending Exit Interviews, select the appropriate exit to complete and follow the instructions provided.

 Once you graduate, you are an official member of the College’s Alumni Association.
-Some of the benefits of being a member include the alumni online community, group savings on home and auto insurance, continued use of the library, free admission at athletic events, continued support from Career Services, and invitations to regional alumni socials.
-Stay connected with your alma mater through the Alumni Association! alumni.lyndonstate.edu.
+Some of the benefits of being a member include the alumni online community, group savings on home and auto insurance, continued use of the library, free admission to athletic events, continued support from Career Services, and invitations to regional alumni socials.
+Stay connected with your alma mater through the Alumni Association! alumni.lyndonstate.edu

-As a newly minted member of the Lyndon State College alumni, please watch for a postcard from Career Services in late October with a link to complete a quick Graduate Survey.
+As a newly minted member of the Lyndon State College alumni, please watch for a postcard from Career Services by late fall 2017 with a link to complete a quick Graduate Survey.
 Essentially, we would like to know what you are doing after graduation and if there is anything we can do to assist with your job search!
 Feel free to update us with your new contact information at email@example.com.

 Tracy Sherbrook, Assistant to the Academic Dean